San Francisco will say goodbye to Dianne Feinstein as her body lies in state at City Hall

 Beyond serving as San Francisco's first female mayor, she joined Barbara Boxer as the first women to represent California in the U.S. Senate.
 They both won election in 1992, dubbed the " Year of the Woman. "

-Feinstein inspired countless girls and women, including current San Francisco Mayor London Breed, who is the first Black woman and only the second woman to lead the city.
+Feinstein inspired countless girls and women, including Breed, who is the first Black woman and only the second woman to lead the city.
 Breed recalled looking up to Feinstein when Feinstein was mayor and Breed played the French horn in the middle school band that played regularly at mayoral events.

 “She was so proud of us and she said so, and she took the time to talk to us, express how amazing we were and to remind us that we were her band,” Breed said at a press conference the day after the senator's death.